marcusbotacin/Anti.Analysis/Tricks/README.md

 * *FakeRet*: Make a *CALL* using a *RET*.
 * *HookDetection*: Detect a *JMP* instruction.
 * *NtGlobalFlag*: Check PEB flags.
-* *StealthImport*: Use functions without explicit importing it.
-This example needs to be completed in order to proper work.
+* *StealthImport*: Use functions without explicitly importing them.
+This example needs to be completed in order to work properly.

 ## Compilation